NetApp/netappdvp/README.md

 The current E-series Docker driver only supports iSCSI.

-## SolidFire Config File Variables
+## SolidFire Specific Config File Variables

 In addition to the global configuration values above, when using SolidFire, these options are available.